thethales/File-Examples/meta-files/templates/readme-template.md

 ![Files Examples Horizontal](meta-files/img/FilesExamplesLogoAlternative.png)

-Note: This is the file index contatining the complete dataset of file examples.
+Note: This is the file index containing the complete dataset of file examples.
 The dataset is also avaliable as a JSON file [here](./meta-files/file-examples.json)

 # Index of File Examples